brightnetwork-technology-academy/bnta_cohort5a/week_03/day_01/lab-polymorphism/lab_polymorphism.md

 ## Monday

 ### 1. Please create a new project, with multiple classes
-Use your own concept - don't simply duplicate the examples used in the lessons, or on the textbook
+Use your own concept - don't simply duplicate the examples used in the lessons, or on the textbook.
+It is really important that you do not skip the planning and diagramming stage!

 ### 2. Create an abstract class
 Your example doesn't have to be real-world, but it should have at least some internal logic to it